ARE YOU HEARING ANIMAL NOISES IN THE ATTIC?

 Flying squirrels on the other hand are nocturnal and move in and out of attics primarily at night.
 Most customers who have colonies of flying squirrels in their attics will complain of hearing a light thumping noise or a slight knocking noise in the attic in the middle of the night.
 This is heard when flying squirrels jump from attic rafter to attic rafter.

-BAT NOISES IN THE ATTIC.
+BAT NOISES IN THE ATTIC

 Most customers with bats in the attic do not even hear noises until the problem becomes serious.
 Bats are nocturnal and usually move in and out of the soffits and eaves at dusk and return early dawn.
 Most of the attic noises from bats will be a very slight scratching noises or “wing flutter” as they pull themselves with their wings through the soffits.
 Other noises that are heard in attics from bats are slight squeaking or a “clicking” noise.
 Many customers will hear these noises not just in the attics but also in the walls as bats push themselves up and down the wall cavities to avoid extreme temperature changes.

-BIRD NOISES IN THE ATTIC.
+BIRD NOISES IN THE ATTIC

 Most of the time the customers that call with birds noises in the attic are hearing chirping noises in the attic or ceiling.
-American Animal Control service technicians find that these attic noises from birds are mostly found in bathrooms, not always , but most of the time.
-What happens is most bathroom fan vents will vent up through the attic and then out through a outside wall.
+American Animal Control service technicians find that these attic noises from birds are mostly found in bathrooms, not always, but most of the time.
+What happens is most bathroom fan vents will vent up through the attic and then out through an outside wall.
 Birds will pull the plastic louvers off these vents and build their nest in the fan vent duct.
 Not long after the baby birds are born they begin chirping constantly almost all day long.
-Most customer will hear these chirping noises in the attic or ceiling.
-Frequently customers will hear chirping noises in the attic at one end of their house only right below a louver gable end vent.
+Most customers will hear these chirping noises in the attic or ceiling.
+Frequently they hear chirping noises in the attic at one end of their house only right below a louver gable end vent.
 Many times the screens in these vents will become damaged or torn allowing for birds to enter into the attic.
-Sometimes customer will say they hear a thumping noise in the attic as birds bang or crash into attic roof trusses as they are flying around.
+Sometimes customers will say they hear a thumping noise in the attic as birds bang or crash into attic roof trusses as they are flying around.
 Most birds do not have as keen as senses as bats and they fly into these attic trusses as they get disoriented in attics.
 That’s why many times we will find dead birds in the attics..

 MOUSE NOISES IN THE ATTICS.